Wildernessdick/HelsinkiCityBikeApp/README.md

 # Project Background

-This project is based on the [Solita Dev Academy pre-assignment](https://github.com/solita/dev-academy-2023-exercise).
-The task was to create a user interface and backend service to display information about city bike trips in the metropolitan area.
+This project is based on the [Solita Dev Academy pre-assignment](https://github.com/solita/dev-academy-2023-exercise) (I didn't apply for the position).
+The task was to create a user interface and backend service to display information about city bike trips in the metropolitan area in summer 2021.

 # Implementation